Lwyrup/Lwyrup.github.io/_posts/2017-06-02-search-app-angular.md

 ### Laying the Plan

 So our app will be a pseudo search engine that searches for people, as creepy as that sounds.
 We'll define a person as 3 simple things a first name, last name, and a short bio about that person.
-The page will have a input box where you type in characters, and it'll filter out people who don't match the filter.
+The page will have an input box where you type in characters, and it'll filter out people who don't match the filter.
 Lastly when clicking on a person from the results list it will show us their bio.

 Now that we have a plan we'll start with the HTML templating.